awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-localstorage ★84](pinguinjkeke/vue-local-storage) - Vue.js localStorage plugin with types support.
  - [vue-ls ★45](RobinCK/vue-ls) - Vue plugin for work with LocalStorage from Vue context.
  - [vue-pouch](https://github.com/qurateinc/vue-pouch) - Live and reactive bindings for PouchDB.
 Persist data in IndexedDB and sync with CouchDB.
+ - [vue-idb ★2](ddgll/vue-idb) - Lists and huge lists managment with IndexedDB (Dexie.js) only or automaticly created and extendible vuex modules

 ### State Management